 While Stone has done work in drama and even played a big role as Gwen Stacey in THE AMAZING SPIDERMAN, her favorite genre is comedy.
 Charlie Chaplin’s CITY LIGHTS is her favorite movie, she said.

 “I was mostly [into] comedy movies growing up, and that still will always be my favorite thing,” she said.

 “I was talking to Molly Shannon the other day, who’s been one of my heroes for forever, and she was talking about comedy and how rhythmic it is.
 Drama is this incredibly vulnerable thing, but comedy, you have to have a sense of rhythm and be very sensitive to the pace of things, which she was saying is very musical.
-In some ways, a comedy and a musical do go very hand in hand, because I always loved musicals growing up, but it was stage musicals, like LES MISERABLES and RENT.”Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+In some ways, a comedy and a musical do go very hand in hand, because I always loved musicals growing up, but it was stage musicals, like LES MISERABLES and RENT.”Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!